Healthy in the Heat

 Everyone is at risk of heat-related illness during hot weather and heatwaves.

-Some people are more at risk than others, including babies and young children, pregnant people, older people (especially those living alone), people with chronic illnesses (renal, cardiovascular, diabetes and mental health), people with mobility issues, and people who take regular medication.
+Some people are more at risk of heat-related illness than others, including babies and young children, pregnant people, older people (especially those living alone), people with chronic illnesses (renal, cardiovascular, diabetes and mental illness), people with mobility issues and people who take regular medication.

 Follow these simple steps to stay healthy in the heat: